 A nurse who has earned a Master of Science in Nursing are considered Advance Practice Nurses, known in the industry at APN’s.
 The APN’s of today are able to provide the level of care and healthcare treatments that were reserved for medical doctors of yesteryear.
 Services and treatments provided by APN’s and APRN’s will most often fall into one of the following four nursing clusters:

-- Certified Nurse Practitioners – Certified Nurse Practitioners (CNP) are APRN specialists that work closely with physicians, perform research, and advocate for patients.
-Areas of specialty may include: pediatrics, women’s health, cardiology, family care, oncology, pain management, and surgical services.
+- Certified Nurse Practitioners – Certified Nurse Practitioners or CNP are APRN's that perform research, work closely with patients, and assist attending physicians in a variety of ways.
+Areas of specialty for a Certified Nurse Practitioner may include: cardiology, pediatrics, family care, women’s health, oncology, surgical services, and pain management.
 A CNP can work in a small clinic, home care, hospital, physician’s office, or other similar types of medical settings.